katetushkan/ML/Readme.md

 **Result:** neural network with introduced dropout layer did not show significant increase in classification precision – the result was improved by 1-1.5% of validation accuracy.
 This is possible because training dataset is not too big to introduce overfitting of the neural network.

 On the last stage of the task a variable learning rate was introduced.
 This change did not show any significant impact on the overall classification precision.
-During this stage we could noticed, that acuuracy value wasn't increasing so fast, the range was about 0.0015 - 0.003 for a one epoch.
+During this stage we could notice, that accuracy value wasn't increasing so fast, the range was about 0.0015 - 0.003 for an epoch.

 **Result:** the highest achieved classification precision with training dataset of 200.000 items is 91% and traingng accuracy is near is 95%.